raedmokdad/talk2data/README.md

 It's pretty simple:
 1. You ask a question in English
-2. AI generates SQL query for you
+2. System generates SQL query for you
 3. System checks if the SQL is safe
-4. If not good enough, AI tries again
+4. If not good enough, system tries again
 5. You get the final SQL

 ## What questions can you ask?